Yashwant077/HTML-URL-Parsing-in-Flask/README.md

 # HTML-URL-Parsing-in-Flask
-Parsing HTML and URL using Flask framework in Python
+Parsing HTML and URL using Flask framework in Python programming language.